 You may find fabrics labeled as Imperial Brocade.
-These feature the gold or silver threads woven throughout or used to embellish a design.
+These feature the historic gold or silver threads woven throughout or used to embellish a design.
 Heavy brocade fabrics used for upholstery are called Brocatelle.
-Brocade velvet features a raised pattern and a woven background.
+Velvet brocade features a lush cut surface like plain velvet with a raised pattern and a woven background.

-If hand washing is suggested, always use cool water and a mild detergent.
-Never scrub vigorously or wring the garment.
-Extra care should be taken when laundering the fabric to protect the longer floating threads that form the design from breakage and give brocade its lovely finish.
+If hand-washing is suggested, always use cool water and a mild detergent.
+Never scrub vigorously, wring or twist the garment.
+Extra care should be taken when laundering the fabric to prevent snagging and to protect the long floating threads that form the design and give brocade its lovely finish from breakage.

 For upholstered furniture covered with brocade fabrics, use a professional cleaner.
 If you choose to use a steam home upholstery cleaning system or a stain remover, always test it on a hidden area first to be sure there is no fading or excessive damage.